CHAPTER Eng

 each failed attempt.
 Any such request

-shall be made in writing and received by the OPLC within 30 days of the receipt
+shall be made in writing and received by the OPLC within 30 days of the receipt of the notification of denial.

 Source. #2364-a, eff 5-17-83; ss by #3031, eff